King Ralph: Plot

-It is arranged for Ralph to marry Princess Anna of Finland to continue the royal bloodline and guarantee jobs for the UK in Finland's newly discovered oil reserves in the Baltic.
-On the night of the Finnish Royal Family's visit, Ralph is turned off by Princess Anna's unusually deep voice, her bizarre sexual preferences, and her nonchalant acceptance of arranged royal marriage.
-Miranda attends the royal ball as a set-up by Graves, and photos of her kiss with Ralph are shown to Anna's father King Gustav which, along with Ralph's wild performance of "Good Golly, Miss Molly", results in Finland turning down the UK in favor of Japan for the offshore equipment contract.
+It is arranged for Ralph to marry Princess Anna of Finland to continue the royal bloodline and guarantee jobs for the UK in Finland's newly discovered oil reserves in the Baltic Sea.
+On the night of the Finnish Royal Family's visit, Ralph is sickened by Princess Anna's unusually deep voice, her bizarre sexual preferences, and her nonchalant acceptance of arranged royal marriage.

+Miranda attends the royal ball as a set-up by Graves, and photos of her kiss with Ralph are shown to Anna's father King Gustav.
+This, along with Ralph's impromptu performance of "Good Golly, Miss Molly", results in Finland turning down the UK in favor of Japan for the offshore equipment contract.

-Ralph accepts a stern rebuke from Cedric and endeavors to set things right.
-Miranda confesses her role in the scandal and he walks out on her.
-Becoming suspicious about his situation, Phipps tells Ralph that Cedric is also an heir to the throne (his great-grand-mother, a parlor maid, had a one-night stand with a British prince) but had turned it down.
+Ralph accepts a stern scolding from Cedric and plans to set things right.
+Miranda confesses her role in the scandal and he cuts off contact with her.
+Becoming suspicious about his situation, Phipps tells Ralph that Cedric is also an heir to the throne (his great-grandmother, a parlor maid, had a one-night stand with a British prince), but had turned it down.

-Ralph addresses Parliament, apologizing for his recent actions and informing the country he has organized with King Mulambon for Zambezi to purchase £200 million worth of British mining equipment and open three car engine plants in Britain, ensuring jobs for Miranda's family and thousands of other Britons.
-He then reveals Graves has been sabotaging his succession to the throne and has him arrested for violating the Treason Act of 1702.
-Finally, he announces he will abdicate and reveals Cedric as his successor.
+Ralph addresses Parliament, apologizing for his recent actions.
+He then informs them he has organized with King Mulambon for Zambezi to purchase £200 million worth of British mining equipment and open three car engine plants in Britain, ensuring jobs for Miranda's family and thousands of other Britons.
+He then reveals Graves has been sabotaging his succession to the throne and has him arrested for violating the Treason Act 1702.
+Finally, Ralph announces he will abdicate and reveals Cedric as his successor.
+He accepts his duty as king, and makes Ralph the third Duke of Warren, with a lucrative annual stipend and his own recording studio in his country estate.
+Cedric warns that since he has no children, Ralph may have to be king again after Cedric dies.

-Cedric accepts his duty as king, Ralph is created the third Duke of Warren, with a lucrative annual stipend and his own recording studio in his country estate.
-Cedric warns Ralph that since he has no children, he may have to be king again after he (Cedric) dies.
-Ralph marries Miranda and raises his son Ralph II with her while fronting his own singing group, Ralph and the Dukettes.
+Ralph marries Miranda and has a son (Ralph II) with her while fronting his own singing group Ralph and the Dukettes.
 They perform a cover of "Duke of Earl" as the credits roll.